rainbowdashlabs/sql-java/README.md

 When you request data from a database you have several possible outcomes:

 - We found data
-- We dont found data
+- We don't found data
-- An error occured
+- An error occurred

-You dont want to deliver false data in case of an error or when no data is returned.\
+You don't want to deliver false data in case of an error or when no data is returned.\
 The Optional indicates that a value can be returned by this function, but it also says that its possible that no value is returned.\
-The old fashioned was would be to return `null` or a default value.
-However this is bad style and you will probably forget to perform a null check.
+The "old" way would be to return `null` or a default value, however this is bad style, and you will probably forget to perform a null check.

 The Optional can be used very simple: